-But while we’re noticing e-bikes gain in popularity, questions persist: Will they merely carve a small niche and go no further?
+Alongside their move into a world long dominated by gasoline power, questions persist: Will they merely carve a small niche and go no further?
 Will they have what it takes to earn increasing respect?
 Could there even come a day when they take preeminence over traditional motorcycles?

-According to a study publicized mid-February 2010 by Boulder Colo.-based Pike Research, 466 million new electric-powered two wheelers will be sold between now and 2016.
+According to a study publicized mid-February by Boulder Colo.-based Pike Research, 466 million new electric-powered two wheelers will be sold between now and 2016.

 However, 95% of these sales are predicted to be in China.
 Of them, 56% will be electric scooters, 43% will be electric “motorcycles” – defined as any powered two-wheeler that can exceed 12 mph – and less than 1% will be electric bicycles.

-In a country still dominated by foot and pedal-powered traffic, China is already switching at a rapid rate to small electric bikes and is seen as having nowhere to go but toward greater acceptance of electric vehicles (EVs).
+In a country still dominated by foot and pedal-powered traffic, China is already switching at a rapid rate to small electric bikes, and is seen as having nowhere to go but toward greater acceptance of electric vehicles (EVs).

 Although the fledgling industry has yet to prove itself to some, its potential has already been bought by others, as evidenced in part by funding from private investment firms and government subsidies.

 Motorcycles are seen as a natural place to begin advancing the frontier because they can be built and sold for less money than cars, while delivering greater efficiency and performance.

 On the other hand, Electric Motorsport which produces its Native Cycles brand, has been around longer, is self-funded, and even helps its potential competitors on their way.

-According to Harlan Flagg, co-owner and founder of Hollywood Electrics, the first all-electric bike dealership in L.A., Native’s GPR-S street bike can be configured to a few performance levels and sells for around $5,000 to $10,000 depending on setup.
+According to Harlan Flagg, co-owner and founder of Hollywood Electrics, the first all-electric bike dealership in L.A., Native’s GPR-S street bike can be configured to a few performance levels, and sells for around $5,000 to $10,000 depending on setup.